sudhanRacharla/facemask_detection/README.md

 The model is constructed using the CNN method.
 The model trainig code is located in the trainig.py file.
 The trained models are included.
 The code for testing a model with images is in the file img_predict.py.
 The final file containing the execution code is called exe.py.
 We utilise opencv to build a live detection system in which a web camera will collect the input and a model will classify it.

+info.txt file has the information about the model layers, activation functions.
 ## Deployment

 To deploy this project follow the steps: